quicwg/base-drafts/draft-ietf-quic-transport.md

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
-If the packet number for sending reaches 2^64 - 1, the sender MUST close the connection by sending a CONNECTION_CLOSE frame with the error code QUIC_SEQUENCE_NUMBER_LIMIT_REACHED (connection termination is described in {{termination}}.)
+If the packet number for sending reaches 2^64 - 1, the sender MUST close the connection without sending a CONNECTION_CLOSE frame or any further packets; the sender MAY send a Public Reset packet in response to further packets that it receives.

 To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted over